-Reigning Paralympic champions in the quad class, the home-town favourites defied the 40 degree heat to thrill the home crowd by winning their straight-to-final match against Great Britain’s Andy Lapthorne and the USA’s David Wagner, 6-3, 6-7, 12-10.
+The reigning Paralympic champions defied the 40-degree heat to win their straight-to-final match against Great Britain’s Andy Lapthorne and the USA’s David Wagner 6-3, 6-7, 12-10.

-The one hour and 54 minute match was gruelling but the duo were not going to let their crown slip away.
-Lapthorne and Wagner had the upper hand at the start, winning the first two games of the match, but the Australians were lifted by an enthusiastic crowd.
+The one hour-and-54-minute match was gruelling, but the duo were not prepared to let their crown slip away.
+While Lapthorne and Wagner had the upper hand at first, winning the opening two games of the match, the Australians were lifted by an enthusiastic home crowd.

-The power shifted back to the international pair in the second set, but it in was the deciding set that Alcott and Davidson left nothing in the tank to take the match after 22 gruelling and enthralling games.
+After the power shifted back to the international pair in the second set, it was in was the deciding set that Alcott and Davidson left nothing in the tank to take the match after 22 enthralling games.

 “They hit a lot of balls to Heath today, which was awesome.
 He played so well.

 “But we pride ourselves on playing ’til the last point.
-I pride myself on being level-headed the whole time and I think that really helped us.”
+I also pride myself on being level-headed the whole time, and I think that really helped us.”

-With just one double fault in comparison to Wagner and Lapthorne’s five, and a higher first serve percentage (81% to 75%), Alcott showed why he has recently regained his number one world ranking, while Davidson proved that he is one to watch as the Tokyo 2020 Paralympic Games edge closer.
+With just one double fault in contrast to Wagner and Lapthorne’s five, and a higher first-serve percentage (81 per cent to 75 per cent), Alcott showed why he has recently regained his world No. 1 ranking, and Davidson, why he is one to watch in the lead-up to the Tokyo 2020 Paralympic Games.

 Despite their individual skill sets, both athletes credited their friendship on and off the court, as well as the home crowd, for their win today.

-Alcott jumped in, supporting his double partner and best mate’s comment:
+Alcott jumped in, supporting his doubles partner and best mate’s comment:

-“I’ll tell you the one thing that really helped us was the massive crowd.
+“I’ll tell you also, the one thing that really helped us was the massive crowd.
 As I said a few years ago, we’re used to playing in front of a handful of people.
-After the Paralympics, the Newcombe Medal, broadcasters, all that kind of stuff, people come down and watch now, and that’s so cool.”
+After the Paralympics, the Newcombe Medal [Alcott won the 2016 Newcombe Medal], broadcasters, all that kind of stuff, people come down and watch now, and that’s so cool.”

-The win today was not the first for either Alcott or Davidson, with both winning their singles matches against Wagner and Lapthorne respectively.
+The victory yesterday was not the first for either Alcott or Davidson at this year’s Australian Open, with both having won their singles matches.

-The Australian pair are ready to celebrate a combined nine grand slam victories.
-Both will prepare for their final round-robin singles matches today (January 25), with Davidson fighting for a spot in the final against Alcott, who is so far undefeated.
+The Australian pair are ready to celebrate a combined nine Grand Slam victories.
+But first – both will prepare for their final round-robin matches today, with Davidson fighting for a spot in the final against Alcott, who is so far undefeated.

 By Sascha Ryner, APC Media